Scaling Pre-training to One Hundred Billion Data for Vision Language Models: Experimental Results

 \paragraph{Performance Disparity.} Finally, one common definition of fairness in machine learning is maintaining similar performance across different groups.
-See, for instance,~\citet{dehghani2023scaling} and the related notions of ``Equality of Opportunity'' and ``Equalized Odds''~\cite{hardt2016equalityopportunitysupervisedlearning}.
-Table~\ref{tab:perf_disparity} show that scaling the data to 100 billion examples improves performance disparity, which is consistent with the improvement in cultural diversity.
+See, for instance,~\cite{dehghani2023scaling} and the related notions of ``Equality of Opportunity'' and ``Equalized Odds''~\citep{hardt2016equalityopportunitysupervisedlearning}.